 House of Lords case concerning the duties of a teacher and whether a local education authority could be vicariously liable for the acts of its employees.
 It was held that there was no justification for a blanket immunity policy in respect of education officers performing the authority's functions with regard to children with special educational needs.

-'An impressive junior at the cutting edge of legal reform in education.
-He often advises on matters relating to education and disability, and is highly sought after by educational institutions in both the private and public sector.
+John Friel is an experienced and impressive barrister in education.
+He often advises on matters relating to education and disability, and is highly sought after by educational institutions in both the private and public sectors.
 He also represents charities and governing bodies.
+Friel's practice often sees him appearing before the House of Lords, the High Court and the Upper Tribunal.

 Strengths: "He is well organised and extremely good at advancing clients' cases."
 "He has an encyclopaedic knowledge of SEN in particular."'